FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/02-Authentication/README.md

 Instead, users authenticate using trusted devices or cryptographic credentials such as Windows Hello for Business, FIDO2 security keys, Microsoft Authenticator, or Passkeys.

 Microsoft recommends passwordless authentication whenever possible because passwords remain one of the primary attack vectors in modern environments.

 ---

+## Self-Service Password Reset (SSPR)

+Self-Service Password Reset (SSPR) allows users to securely reset or unlock their own passwords without contacting the IT department.

+Users must first register one or more authentication methods, such as Microsoft Authenticator, phone number, or email verification.

+SSPR reduces help desk workload while improving the user experience and maintaining organizational security.

+Microsoft commonly recommends combining SSPR with Multi-Factor Authentication and passwordless authentication strategies.

+---